-(You can watch the full length commercial free game and/or Don Fischer’s call of the last few minutes below)
+(You can watch the full length game and/or Don Fischer’s call of the last few minutes below)

 THE DUKE BLUE DEVILS

 The defending national champion 2001-02 Duke Blue Devils were one of Head Coach Mike Krzyzewski’s best teams.
-Coming into their Sweet 16 matchup with Indiana they were 31-3.
-As the preseason number 1 ranked team they were considered a lock to win the school’s 4th national title.
-They never left the top 5 all year.
-Their only losses on the season were ACC losses on the road to Florida State, Maryland and Virginia.
+Coming into their Sweet 16 matchup with Indiana Duke was 31-3.
+As the preseason No. 1 ranked team, Duke was considered a lock to win the school’s fourth national title.
+The Blue Devils never left the top 5 all year, with their only losses on the season on the road to Florida State, Maryland and Virginia.

 Duke won the ACC conference tournament handily, winning every game by double digits, including a 30 point win over senior point guard Archie Miller’s North Carolina State team in the final.
-The Blue Devils had NC State’s number that year, winning their 3 matchups by a combined 86 points.
-And this was a good NC State team that made it to the round of 32 of the NCAA tournament, narrowly losing there to the #2 seed UConn.
+The Blue Devils had NC State’s number that year, winning their three matchups by a combined 86 points.
+And this was a good NC State team that made it to the round of 32 of the NCAA tournament, narrowly losing there to the No. 2 seed UConn.

 The Duke roster was loaded with future NBA players including Jay Williams, Carlos Boozer, Mike Dunleavy, Dahntay Jones, Chris Duhon and Daniel Ewing.